 Small Business & Technology Development Center

-SRP is a service component of Missouri State University with a primary mission to assist faculty, staff and students in acquiring and sustaining external support for research, education and service projects.
+A service component of Missouri State University with a primary mission to assist faculty, staff and students in acquiring and sustaining external support for research, education and service projects.
 As with any professional endeavor, knowledge and skills are critical to success.
 To assist faculty, staff and students to develop and refine these traits, the Office of Sponsored Research and Programs (SRP) offers formal and informal training programs.
-Visit Office of Sponsored Research and Programs for additional information and training on research proposals, grant writing, and funding guidelines.
-Contact Marina Zordell-Reed for more information at X65972 or email the department at email@example.com.
+Visit the Office of Research Administration for additional information and training on research proposals, grant writing, and funding guidelines.

 The Office of Web and New Media

 The Office of Web and New Media offers training and resource materials on developing accessible web pages and using Web Press, the University's web content management system.
 Please visit Office of Web and New Media for assistance and training details.
 Open lab hours are held weekly to provide assistance on Web Press or any web related issues.
 See Web Help Desk for current open lab schedule.
-Contact Sara Clark at X66105 or email the department at firstname.lastname@example.org for more information.
+Contact the department at email@example.com for more information.